What all the recent United Airlines headlines may mean for travelers

 “It seems like there are so many aspects of flying today that are accepted as fact by too many airline passengers,” says Tricia Kalinowski, a retired grocery store manager and frequent air traveler from Blaine, Minn.

-That includes not only overbooking but a corporate culture that allows a passenger to be dragged off a flight.
-Stories about customers being treated rudely are so common these days, they barely raise an eyebrow for consumer advocates — or resonate with the flying public.
+In today’s times, airlines treating customers rudely are so frequent that consumer advocates barely raise an eyebrow—or these incidents fail to resonate with the flying public.
 No wonder, then, that the airline industry remains one of the worst-rated businesses in America, when it comes to customer service.

 “Airlines need to continue to pay attention to their overall customer experience,” says Peter Vlitas, a senior vice president of airline relations at Travel Leaders Group, a travel agency network.
 They can take meaningful steps now to do that, he adds.
 For example, when it comes to oversales, “that might mean scaling back the percentage of oversold seats or increasing compensation for passengers voluntarily taking alternate flights.”